gumaerc-testorg/8.03-spring-2003/content/pages/syllabus.md

 ### Homework Assignments

 Homework assignments will typically consist of three to six problems.
 Problem set 1 and 6 cover three lectures instead of two and may be longer than usual.
 Some problems will be from the textbooks, some will be prepared by the lecturer.
 The solutions need to be readable.
 It is important for the graders to measure your understanding of the material.
 You need to include all important logical steps in the derivation of the answer.
-Check the **"honesty" page (**[**PDF**]({{< baseurl >}}/resources/honesty)**)** of how to work together with other students.
+Check the **"honesty" page (**{{% resource_link 7ed43b5b-7c4a-9945-7530-053f07a672d2 "**PDF**" %}}**)** of how to work together with other students.

 Worked Examples
 ---------------